cultuurnet/apidocs/projects/uitdatabank/docs/search-api/embedding.md

 ```

 ### Recommended use
--   We recommend to use the format `md` for the search results but `lg` for events with calendarType `single` specifically.
+-   We recommend to use the format `md` for the search results but `lg` for events with calendarType `single` specifically
--   We recommend to use `lg` for the detailpage.
+-   We recommend to use `lg` for the detailpage
--   In some cases (e.g. mobile apps) calendar summary `xs` can be useful.
+-   In some cases (e.g. mobile apps) calendar summary `xs` can be useful
--   You can use the `embedCalendarSummaries` parameter with or without `embed=true`.
+-   You can use the `embedCalendarSummaries` parameter with or without `embed=true`

 ### Parameters
 | Parameter                     | Required? | Type   | Possible values                         | Example                            |